-Victoria Street was built between 1829-34 as part of a series of improvements to the Old Town, with the aim of improving access around the city.
-Previously, access from the Grassmarket to the Lawnmarket was via the West Bow, a very steeply sloped and narrow lane.
+Victoria Street, a picturesque and winding cobblestone lane, is one of Edinburgh’s most iconic thoroughfares.
+Prior to its construction, access from the Grassmarket to the Lawnmarket was via the West Bow, a very steeply sloped and narrow lane.
 The new street was planned to demolish much of the old West Bow, and provide a broad sweeping link to the newly built George IV Bridge.

-Further down is India Buildings, built in 1864 by architect David Cousins and designed in the fashionable Scots Baronial style of the time.
+India Buildings on Victoria Street was built in 1864 by architect David Cousins and designed in the fashionable Scots Baronial style of the time.
 Look out for the ‘bartizan’ at the top of the building, a small turret inspired by medieval battlements.
 It was intended as office space, and among the first occupants were the British Linen Bank, the Scottish Chamber of Agriculture and the Geological Survey of Scotland.
 In more recent years many Edinburgh citizens will remember the building as housing the city’s Registry Office.